-If you customer is no longer trading, for whatever reason, then although it is not impossible to recover monies via the courts, most options are hazardous and exceedingly costly.
+If your customer is no longer trading, for whatever reason, then although it is not impossible to recover monies via the courts, most options are hazardous and exceedingly costly.
 Again a simple, inexpensive trace can arm you with the required information to aid in any decision you might have to make.

 Does your customer currently live in the UK?

 If your client is not residing in the UK, then the option to pursue your debt through the English courts, using English Law might not be available to you?
 To take any legal action outside of UK jurisdiction will be more difficult.

 Do you have sufficient evidence of the debt?

 Again this might seem evident that all paperwork regarding the transaction in question is in order.
 The better the evidence, the better the chance of a victorious 'day in court'.

 Is the debt undisputed?

 If your debt is in dispute for whatever reason, then any legal action is going to be more time consuming and therefore more costly.
 Any dispute should be sorted out via mediation before any legal action.

 Will you get paid even if you win?

 So you go to court, get the judgment in your favour, your client has the assets and still refuses to pay, or only pays a small amount and then defaults?
 So your only options are more costly legal action or giving up, just more out of pocket than you were?

 So, to sue or not to sue?

 Answering 'Yes' to all of the above questions does not guarantee success in court, but that also does not mean you should shy away from litigation as a viable option in the debt recovery process.
-However an option to consider, especially if your customer is a property owner with equity, is to proceed under the Insolvency Act of 1986, which we have found to be a much more viable alternative.
+However an opportunity to consider, especially if your customer is a property owner with equity, is to proceed under the Insolvency Act of 1986, which we have found to be a much more viable alternative.